Ways to achieve an hour a day’s exercise for your children

 And as current figures from the HSE reveal that one in five Irish children is overweight, the battle against childhood obesity becomes even more crucial.

-However, at this time of year, many youngsters are reluctant to leave the comfort of their livingroom and, even during school hours, teachers often opt to keep children indoors during break times as it is deemed too wet and cold for them to venture outside.
+Many youngsters are reluctant to leave the comfort of their livingroom and, even during school hours, teachers often opt to keep children indoors during break times as it is deemed too wet or too cold for them to venture outside.

 But just because they have to remain in the house or classroom, this doesn’t mean that they can’t move around.
 Sheila O’Sullivan, PE teacher and fitness professional, says it is vital for children to be active every day.